karatelabs/karate-todo/README.md

 ## Running `karate-todo`

 Now you can run the `LocalRunner` class as  JUnit test.
-You can do this from the IDE.
+You can do this from an IDE that has Java support.

 Or from the command-line: